-4 - The transmit buffer has not been loaded before the other master continues
+4 - The transmit buffer has not been loaded before the other master continues communication by driving SCL low

 The USCI will remain in the SCL high phase until the transmit buffer is written.
 After the transmit buffer has been written, the USCI will interfere with the current bus activity and may cause unpredictable bus behavior.